searene/demos/blog/source/_posts/beautify-i3wm.md

 Restart i3, the shortcut of mine is `Shift+$mod+r`, `$mod` could either be `Alt` or `Super key`

 # Credit
 The above contents are from [lovelybacon.deviantart.com](http://lovelybacon.deviantart.com/art/i3bar-icons-white-edition-575375105), thanks for your amazing work.
-I only did a little modification.
+I only did a few modifications.